WSD Assessment Overview

 Teaching, Learning, and Assessment all work together and contribute to the rich learning experience that the students of Wissahickon enjoy each day in their classrooms.

 In our effort to monitor our students’ progress in meeting the Pennsylvania Academic and Core Standards and to evaluate the effectiveness of our programs, we employ a variety of assessment measures.
-What follows is information about the national, state, local, and curricular-based assessment measures used in our district:
+Click the drop down arrows below for information about the national, state, local, and curricular-based assessment measures used in our district.